digitranslab/jumpstart/docs/versioned_docs/version-2.27.0/how-to/import-external-lib-js.md

 title: Import external libraries using RunJS
 ---

-ToolJet allows you to integrate external JavaScript libraries into your application using RunJS queries.
+JumpStart allows you to integrate external JavaScript libraries into your application using RunJS queries.
 This guide walks you through the process of importing and utilizing these libraries effectively.

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>